 - This comes down to approximately $68 per expense report

-Alternatively, if you are using expense management software, it costs you as little as $5 per active user per month.
+Alternatively, if you are using an Expense Management Software, it costs you as little as $5 per active user per month.
 If we account for the hourly wages for an accountant and the number of expense reports which are processed in that period, we can calculate the total cost of using the software.

 The following data points are handy -

-- With automated expense management software, the time taken to process a report comes down by a third.
+- With an automated Expense Management Software, the time taken to process a report is cut by a third.
 For simplicity, we will assume a 50% decline in the processing time, which equals 10 minutes.